-Accreditation with Heightened Monitoring Finding: This indicates that a COM is not compliant with one to two standards standard (including non-compliance with a core element(s) within a standard) and ongoing monitoring will occur through progress reporting and annual reports.
-For schools For COMs with this status, accreditation will be granted for five years.
+Accreditation with Finding: This indicates that a COM is not compliant with one standard (including non-compliance with a core element(s) within a standard) and ongoing monitoring will occur through progress reporting and annual reports.
+For COMs with this status, accreditation will be granted for five years.
 Mid-cycle reporting is due in year three.